BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/intelligent.md

 `time.octopus_energy_{{DEVICE_ID}}_intelligent_target_time`

-This sensor is used to see and set the target time for your future intelligent charges.
+This sensor is used to see and set the target time for your future intelligent charges for a **single** intelligent device.

 This gives you finer control over the times (still within valid time periods), but may have unintended consequences with other apps (e.g. the Octopus Energy app) that use the data.

 !!! info